adeto/Simple-Loops/README.md

-# Simple-Loops-
+# Exercise repo Simple-Loops-

-Simple Loops Homework
+This repo will be for test and exercise..